XiaoMi/themis/readme.md

 **Data Clean Options**

 Both read and write transactions should not last too long.
-Users can set 'themis.transaction.ttl.enable' to decide whether enable transaction ttl.
+Users can set 'themis.transaction.ttl.enable' to enable transaction ttl.
 If this configuration is enabled, 'themis.read.transaction.ttl' and 'themis.write.transaction.ttl' could be used to configure the ttl for read transaction and write transaction respectively.

 If users enable transaction ttl, old data may become expired and can not be read by any transaction.
-Users can set 'themis.expired.data.clean.enable' to decide whether clean such old and expired data from HBase.
+Users can enable 'themis.expired.data.clean.enable' to clean the old and expired data from HBase.

 | Key                                        | Description                                        | Default Value        |
 |--------------------------------------------|----------------------------------------------------|----------------------|